masesgroup/JCOReflector/README.md

 ### Whats in .NET for Java?

-From the point of view of .NET it is very simple to use Java classes and it is not necessary to have some kind of reflection classes.
+From the point of view of .NET it is very simple to use Java classes and it is not necessary to have some kind of reflection classes:
-[JCOBridge](https://www.jcobridge.com) is able to access and execute directly within a JVM using C# code, from C# it is possible to execute directly Java code with a similar syntax: look at the examples in [JCOBridge-Examples](https://github.com/masesgroup/JCOBridge-Examples)
+  1. [JCOBridge](https://www.jcobridge.com) is able to access and execute directly within a JVM using C# code, from C# it is possible to execute directly Java code with a similar syntax: look at the examples in [JCOBridge-Examples](https://github.com/masesgroup/JCOBridge-Examples).
+  2. The project [JNet](https://github.com/masesgroup/JNet) uses [JCOBridge](https://www.jcobridge.com): a developer has some ready made Java classes to be used from .NET.

 ## Actual state